joanseg/The-Positioning-Manual/chapters/06-About-the-Business-Value-of-Expertise.md

 Remember in chapter 4 I compared the inherent objective observability of products to the relative lack of observability that services have because services are essentially delivered in secret.
 Remember in chapter 5 I pointed out the human default to not trust your claims.
 This means that even if your skills are vastly superior to those of others, it's difficult for prospective clients to observe, measure, and trust this superiority.

 We try to counter this lack of observability by showing the artifacts of our work to clients.
 We request testimonials and case studies from clients.
 We get permission to use their logo in our marketing materials.
 We ask for referrals.
 We use third-party proof (ex: if the New York Times writes about you, you sure as hell are going to feature that on your website) anywhere we can.
 In some cases you can point to something publicly available and say "I played a key role in building that".
 Except for the last one, these are all post-hoc artifacts of our work, and we hope that they will at least partially address the fact that the actual *thing*--the actual experience of working with us and the actual deliverable--are usually something only a few people can directly experience.
-The actual thing is intangible to our prospective clients, and we hope to make it tangible with these artifacts like testimonials, case studies, and so on.
+The actual thing is intangible to our prospective clients, and we hope to make it tangible with artifacts like testimonials, case studies, and so on.
 But these artifacts only go so far in creating differentiation.
 They're important, but by themselves they're not enough because you have lots of competition with very similar skill and similar artifacts of that skill.

 The next attempt at differentiation tends to be *process* and *team*.
 We talk about how we have some kind of great process, and we talk about how amazing our world-class team is.
 The last resort for differentiation tends to be *service*: how service-oriented our business is.
 We talk about how good, flexible, or frequent our communication is.
 How transparent our project management system is.
 How technically fluent our account managers are.
 That kind of thing.

 These are valiant attempts at differentiation because they're talking about how your skill is supported with a robust process and other forms of competence.
-But that's exactly the problem: having a good process, team, and ability to provide reasonable customer service are all forms of _competence_, not forms of _excellence_ and they're certainly not demonstrating an ability to create outsized _value_.
+But that's exactly the problem: having a good process, team, and ability to provide reasonable customer service are all forms of _competence_, not forms of _excellence_ and they're certainly not demonstrating an ability to create outsized _value_ or _impact_.
 They're simply the table stakes you need to buy into the services business game.
 To be clear, lots of us manage to get into this game _without_ those forms of competence (guilty as charged).
 That's why we're so proud of ourselves when we finally achieve them.
 We learned them the hard way, on the job.
 And that is something to be happy about.
 But to be clear, competence in skill delivery is the minimum, not something that more demanding clients will get excited about.
 The fact that so many of us are excited about mere competence is actually a sad condemnation of the state of our profession rather than a point of actual pride.

 ### Time-sensitive